infinyon/fluvio/rfc/offset-management.md

 ## Scope

-Define a minimal offset management functionality for integration into fluvio.

-Provide a simple minimum way to save and recover offset for the consumer.
-We are not considering consumer group use case as part of this RFC
+Provide a minimal way to save and recover offset for the consumer.
+Offset mgt facility provides a way to set TTL for offset lifetime.
+We are not considering the consumer group use case as part of this RFC

 ### Use Case 1
 Automatic offset commit for given consumer id and a default pattern of comitting the offset of the previous record on fetching of the next record in a stream.

 ### Use Case 2
-An simple offset retention kind and time should be settable for a given duration and a maximum number of consumers.
-Offset mgt facility would provide way to set TTL for offset lifetime.
-The offsets are managed manually with client side API calls.
+Though offsets management is by default automatic.
+The Manual Offset api provides explict offset commit and flush control.

 ## Offset Management

 ### Use Case 1: Automatic Offset API

-The key operation of the API would be to send consumed offsets associated with a fluvio topic and id of a single member offset tracking group.
+The key operation of the API would be to send consumed offsets associated with a fluvio topic and id for offset tracking.
 The offset_start parameter is used to initialize the offset of the given consumer.
 Subsequent connections of a consumer with the same `offset_consumer` id will receive offsets from the tracked offset value.

 The previous loops offset is automatically synced up on the next `stream.next()` call.